 Students are diving into the architecture of Madrid through two seminars that send them around the city to study and draw sites in context.

-Guitart, a native of Madrid and principal of the Madrid-based firm Gimeno Guitart, brings first-hand experience of the city to the study abroad program.
+Guitart, an educator and practicing architect from Madrid, brings first-hand experience of the city to the program.

 Through their studio, students are developing design concepts for a UB-SUNY Cultural Campus in Madrid.